khovkevin25/Project4/README.md

   - Smoking:
   - Weight Loss:
 - Non-Binary Variables:

+Similar to the trends seen for the binary variables for this dataset, many of the non-binary variables also did not have a lot of variability between the outcomes and if each led to hair loss or not.
+Only Age displayed some visual differences between the outcomes.

   - Medical Conditions:

   - Medications & Treatments:
   - Nutritional Deficiencies:
   - Stress Level: